Bond market: Size

 Amounts outstanding on the global bond market increased by 2% in the twelve months to March 2012 to nearly $100 trillion.
 Domestic bonds accounted for 70% of the total and international bonds for the remainder.
 The United States was the largest market with 33% of the total followed by Japan (14%).
 As a proportion of global GDP, the bond market increased to over 140% in 2011 from 119% in 2008 and 80% a decade earlier.
 The considerable growth means that in March 2012 it was much larger than the global equity market which had a market capitalisation of around $53 trillion.
 Growth of the market since the start of the economic slowdown was largely a result of an increase in issuance by governments.
 In terms of number of bonds, there are over 500,000 unique corporate bonds in the US.

 The outstanding value of international bonds increased by 2% in 2011 to $30 trillion.
 The $1.2 trillion issued during the year was down by around a fifth on the previous year's total.
 The first half of 2012 was off to a strong start with issuance of over $800 billion.
 The United States was the leading center in terms of value outstanding with 24% of the total followed by the UK 13%.

 U.S. bond market size

-According to the Securities Industry and Financial Markets Association (SIFMA), as of Q1 2017, the U.S. bond market size is (in billions):
+According to the Securities Industry and Financial Markets Association (SIFMA), in the first quarter of 2017, the U.S. bond market size was (in billions):

-Note that the total federal government debts recognized by SIFMA are significantly less than the total bills, notes and bonds issued by the U.S. Treasury Department, of some $19.8 trillion at the time.
+The total federal government debts recognized by SIFMA are significantly less than the total bills, notes and bonds issued by the U.S. Treasury Department, of some $19.8 trillion at the time.
 This figure is likely to have excluded the inter-governmental debts such as those held by the Federal Reserve and the Social Security Trust Fund.